ucsd-progsys/liquidhaskell/README.md

 `README.md` in `tests/` or run `cabal run tests:test-driver -- --help` or `stack run test-driver -- --help`

-There are particular scripts for running LH in the different modes, e.g. for different compiler versions.
-These scripts are in:

-    $ ./scripts/test

 So you can run *all* the tests by

     $ ./scripts/test/test_plugin.sh